guesstaccount/guesst-jekyll-website2/presskit.md

 ## guesst is a live performer

-when i first started the guesst project, i felt conflicted: should i focus on dj centered dance music or write pop music and other vocal/songwriting centric genres? i decided to go with... both. you can expect a guesst vocal performance show to have 100% original works + flips and remixes in at least six genres.
+electronic? pop? emo? how abouttttt... all of the above. you can expect a guesst vocal performance show to have 100% original works + flips and remixes in at least six genres.

 <a href='&#109;ailt&#111;&#58;bo%6Fki&#110;&#37;67&#64;%&#54;7&#117;&#101;s&#37;73&#116;%2E&#110;&#101;&#116;'>b&#111;&#111;&#107;ing&#64;gue&#115;st&#46;net</a>